Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Preliminaries

 \subsubsection{The MARCO Algorithm}

 MARCO (short for Mapping Regions of Constraints) is an algorithm that identifies the frontier between satisfiable and unsatisfiable subsets of constraints.
-It was originally presented in two independent publications~\shortcite{Liffiton13,Previti13}, and later unified by the same set of authors~\shortcite{Liffiton16}.
+It was originally presented in two independent publications\cite{Liffiton13,Previti13}, and later unified by the same set of authors\cite{Liffiton16}.

 The algorithm depends on a seed generator that yields unexplored elements from $\powerset{C}$, and maintains a state of explored elements with a set $M$.
-Normally, the number of elements in $M$ grows too large to reside in memory explicitly, hence one typically encodes them in an auxiliary formula as blocking constraints, which is solved using an off-the-shelf solver to extract new seeds.
+Normally, the number of elements in $M$ grows too large to reside in memory explicitly, hence one typically encodes them as an auxiliary formula with blocking constraints, which is solved using an off-the-shelf solver to extract new seeds.
 In this work, we leverage a standard seed generator realized using propositional logic, where previously explored elements are blocked with clauses in a Boolean CNF formula, and a SAT solver is used to generate new ones, as formalized in Algorithm~\ref{algo:marco}.

-The algorithm starts by defining a CNF formula $M$, initialized with an empty set of clauses (line 1).
-It then repeatedly checks the satisfiability of $M$ using a SAT solver (line 2).
-If $M$ is satisfiable, a solution $S$ is extracted from the solver, which is the new seed.
-The oracle is then queried for the satisfiability of $S$ (line 3).
-If the new seed is satisfiable, one climbs up in the lattice until a MSS is found (line 5).
-All subsets of the MSS are then blocked by appending a blocking clause to $M$ (line 6, where $\phi_i$ is a variable in the CNF formula).
-Otherwise, a MUS is found by climbing down the lattice, and all of its supersets are blocked (lines 8--9).
+The algorithm starts by defining a CNF formula $M$, initialized with an empty set of clauses (line~1).
+It then repeatedly checks the satisfiability of $M$ using a SAT solver (line~2).
+If $M$ is satisfiable, a solution $S$ is extracted from the solver, which becomes the new seed.
+The oracle is then queried for the satisfiability of $S$ (line~3).
+If the new seed is satisfiable, one climbs up in the lattice until a MSS is found (line~5).
+All subsets of the MSS are then blocked by appending a blocking clause to $M$ (line~6, where $\phi_i$ is a variable in the CNF formula).
+Otherwise, a MUS is found by climbing down the lattice, and all of its supersets are blocked (lines~8--9).
 This procedure is repeated until the SAT solver concludes that $M$ is unsatisfiable, in which case all MUSes and MSSes have been enumerated.